 The gross compensation cap is calculated through national average gross wages and income, and rises every year.
 This kind of tax is called a regressive tax, which is a tax that affects lower-income families rather than higher-income families.
 This tax is often argued as detrimental to lower-income families because it takes a greater stake of income from the lower-income graph of the United States.
 Unlike standard convention, which is to tax the rich more than the poor, FICA tax is more impacting to the poor.

 Corporate Income Tax: Out of the world’s developed economies, the United States holds the highest corporate tax out of the world’s developed economies.
 Corporate tax currently charges 35% of net income (profits).
 In the case of the United States, corporations, not sole proprietorships and partnerships.
 And with any tax, certain corporations fall under certain tax brackets.
 In the world of microinvestors like ourselves, this is one less tax to worry about.
 Unless you plan on starting a mega-corporation in the future, this tax does not pertain to us.

-Individual Income Tax: Gross income, meaning taxes after taxable deductions, is taxed differently in different states and income brackets.
-Certain items of deduction can decrease gross income, also known as taxable income.
+Individual Income Tax: Gross income, meaning taxes after taxable deductions, is taxed differently in different states and income brackets. according to the Steuerberatungskanzlei St. Gallen, certain items of deduction can decrease gross income, also known as taxable income.
 Examples include medical expenses, home mortgage interest, charity donations, and state/local deductions.
 Through the Internal Revenue Service (IRS), deductibles can be obtained differently from each region.

 More on deductibles to come!